Narrative Description of Activities

 • What have they accomplished so far and what's next?

-Kaddra-Farm Inc. provided local farming tools, fertilizers and seeds for community women and youths undertaking small backyard gardening in the project community villages to facilitate farming activities.
+Kaddra-Farm Inc. supplied local farming tools, fertilizers, and seeds to community women and youth engaging in small-scale backyard gardening, making it easier for them to carry out farming activities.

 • What’s next?

-Kaddra Farm Inc. strives to combat these issues by restoring resources to reserve the quality of life for the people in Sierra Leone, through farming activities in the Chiefdoms.
+Kaddra Farm Inc. is committed to addressing these issues by supporting initiatives that enhance the quality of life for Sierra Leoneans through agricultural development in the Chiefdoms.

 Activities Targeting the Development Plan for Communities